microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

   * apt-based platforms: `apt install git curl zip unzip pkgconfig`
   * rpm-based platforms: `dnf install git curl zip unzip pkgconfig`

+For Linux and macOS users we also recommend to install the following packages: `autoconf`, `autoconf-archive`, `automake`, `make` and `libtool`.
+While not required, these packages are used often by libraries available in vcpkg.

 ## Curated registry support levels

 Support is broken into 4 distinct categories.
 They are:

 * Full support, tested
-  These configurations are those used to test vcpkg's curated registry on a regular basis.
-Problems in these configurations are rapidly found and fixed by vcpkg's maintainers and community.
+  The configurations used to test vcpkg's curated registry on a regular basis.
+Problems in these configurations are rapidly found and fixed by vcpkg's maintainers and community..
 * Full support, expected
-  These configurations fixes are treated with the same level of priority as 'Full support, tested', but aren't used directly to validate all changes to the curated registry.
-In general, these platforms are expected to be substantially similar to one of the fully tested configurations.
+  Configurations treated with the same priority as 'Full support, tested' but which are not part of the regular tests.
+  In general, these configurations are substantially similar to one of the fully tested configurations.
 * Community support
-  These configurations are not actively supported by vcpkg's maintainers, but have substantial community investment where people other than the maintainers fix issues.
-In general, the vcpkg maintainers will merge changes to fix problems for these platforms, but can't make statements that they should always work.
-The vcpkg maintainers are interested in moving as many platforms out of community support into full support as possible.
+  Configurations that are not actively supported by vcpkg's maintainers but have substantial community investment. vcpkg maintainers accept changes to fix problems for these platforms but don't make guarantees that these configurations work.
+The vcpkg team is interested in moving as many platforms out of community support into full support as possible.
 * Unsupported
-  These are platforms where things are known to not work for some reason.
-In general, PRs fixing only these platforms aren't merged.
+  Configurations that are known no to work for some reason.
+In general, PRs fixing only these platforms are not accepted.

 ## Full support, tested